-Land Subsidence: No land subsidence due to groundwater pumpingextraction has been documented historically in the Mound Basin, which is considered to have a low estimated potential for inelastic land subsidence.
-Numerical modeling for the water budget suggests that future groundwater levels will remain above historical low levels, which would prevent inelastic subsidence due to groundwater pumpingextraction; however, groundwater levels could decline below historical levels and trigger inelastic land subsidence if actual future conditions differ significantly from those assumed in the projected water budget analysis.
-Undesirable results are any inelastic land subsidence caused by groundwater pumpingextraction in the Coastal Area of the Basin (i.e., areas located west of Harbor Boulevard).
-The minimum threshold is set very lowimportant in the Coastal Area because land subsidence here would exacerbate coastal hazards associated with sea level rise and/or impacts to the City of Ventura's sewer mains along Harbor Boulevard.
+Land Subsidence: No land subsidence due to groundwater extraction has been documented historically in the Mound Basin, which is considered to have a low estimated potential for inelastic land subsidence.
+Numerical modeling for the water budget suggests that future groundwater levels will remain above historical low levels, which would prevent inelastic subsidence due to groundwater extraction; however, groundwater levels could decline below historical levels and trigger inelastic land subsidence if actual future conditions differ significantly from those assumed in the projected water budget analysis.
+Undesirable results are any inelastic land subsidence caused by groundwater extraction in the Coastal Area of the Basin (i.e., areas located west of Harbor Boulevard).
+The minimum threshold is important in the Coastal Area because land subsidence here would exacerbate coastal hazards associated with sea level rise and/or impacts to the City of Ventura's sewer mains along Harbor Boulevard.
 Undesirable results could also occur outside of the Coastal Area if enough subsidence occurred to substantially interfere with surface land uses.
-Due to data coverage gaps and other factors, interferometric synthetic aperture radar (InSAR1) monitoring was not considered a reliable method for measuring land subsidence in the western half of the Mound Basin; therefore, groundwater levels were chosen as a proxy minimum threshold, and were set at the historical low groundwater levels to prevent measurable inelastic land subsidence due to groundwater pumping in the Coastal Area-extraction.
+Due to data coverage gaps and other factors, interferometric synthetic aperture radar (InSAR1) monitoring was not considered a reliable method for measuring land subsidence in the western half of the Mound Basin; therefore, groundwater levels were chosen as a proxy minimum threshold, and were set at the historical low groundwater levels to prevent measurable inelastic land subsidence due to groundwater extraction.
 Any combination of minimum threshold exceedances that include >50% of wells in the western half of the Basin would be considered as potentially leading to undesirable results.
 This combination is intended to indicate significant and unreasonable effects are widespread in the western half of the Basin.
 For the eastern half of the Basin, InSAR data are considered adequate to monitor for land subsidence when coupled with continuous global positioning system (GPS) data to filter out tectonic downwarping.
-Therefore, theany exceedances of minimum thresholds in the eastern area will prompt the review of InSAR data to evaluate indications of subsidence rates (due to groundwater extraction) of >0.1 ft/yr that leads to cumulative subsidence of 0.6 ft or more.
-The less conservative minimum threshold for the eastern half of the Basin is 0.1 feet per yeararea was selected based on literature review of subsidence case studies.
-The measurable objectives for land subsidence are the same as the minimum thresholds for the the western half of the Basin are identical to the chronic lowering of groundwater levels measurable objective, and eastern halves of the Basin-for the eastern half they are equal to the minimum threshold.
+Therefore, any exceedances of minimum thresholds in the eastern area will prompt the review of InSAR data to evaluate indications of subsidence rates (due to groundwater extraction) of ≥0.1 ft/yr that leads to cumulative subsidence of 0.6 ft or more.
+The less conservative minimum threshold for the eastern area was selected based on literature review of subsidence case studies.
+The measurable objectives for the western half of the Basin are identical to the chronic lowering of groundwater levels measurable objective, and for the eastern half they are equal to the minimum threshold.